TheR3dC0rner/website/content/infrastructure/reverseproxy/index.md

 docker compose up
 ```

-If configured correctly you should see in the logs that Caddy will grab a wildcard cert from letsencrypt.
+If configured correctly you should see in the logs that Caddy will grab a wildcard cert from Let's Encrypt.
 There is nothing hosted yet on the backend though.
 That is our next blog.